Digitalralf/Home-Assistant-Projects/Node-Red Tuya Devices/Readme.md

 This post is written as part of an assignment for the HAN University of Applied Sciences.
 This is also part of a few other guides I am posting.
 Other guides can be found here:

-Bridging Two networks to using WireGuard and OpenWRT: `TBD`
+Two Zigbee Networks Joined over a wireguard VPN: `TBD`

-Connecting longrange sensors using LoRa and MQTT:`TBD`
+Connecting long range sensors using LoRa and MQTT:`TBD`

 This guide presumes that you have some basic knowledge of using Home-Assistant and that Home-Assistant is already installed.
 I am not liable for broken devices, broken configuration, thermonuclear war or ANYTHING ELSE.
 This guide is provided as is.
 Nonetheless I hope you find it interesting :D

 # Introduction

+A long time ago, once close to christmas I bought LSC chirstmas ligths in the hope I could connect them to my Home Assistant installation, however this turned out to be quite challenging.
+I have compiled everything I learned from that experience in this guide and used the christmas lights as an example.

 ## Tuya
 Tuya is chinese manufacturer which makes a lot of smarthome equipment.
 A lot of cheap smarthome equipment is based on Tuya devices.
 For example in the Netherlands devices from the Lidl and Action almost always use Tuya Devices exclusively.
-The Lidl and Action smarthome apps are also based on the Tuya App
+The Lidl and Action smarthome apps are also based on the Tuya App.

 ### Tuya chips

 Quite a while ago Tuya devices switched from using ESP based chips to their own produced chips.
 This makes it impossible to flash existing devices with for example an ESPHome solution.
-Instead of just changing the chip, this post aims to get to a solution without changing any hardware or firmware and controlling the existing Tuya firmware from software locally without a cloud solution
+Instead of just changing the chip, this post aims to get to a solution without changing any hardware or firmware and controlling the existing Tuya firmware from software locally without a cloud solution.

 ## Node-RED
 Node-RED is a node based node based programming tool which works with topic and messages.
 More information can be found [here](https://community.home-assistant.io/t/home-assistant-community-add-on-node-red/55023)

-## Why this guide
-A long time ago, once close to christmas I bought LSC chirstmas ligths in the hope I could connect them to my Home Assistant installation, however this turned out to be quite challenging.
-I have compiled everything I learned from that experience in this guide and used the christmas lights as an example.

 ## Local Tuya/ Tuya intergration